Joao-Ex-Machina/IST-ACOMP/README.md

 # IST-ACOMP
-Repository for my Computer Architeture course projects (MEEC-IST).
+Repository for my Computer Architeture course projects (MEEC-IST).\
-Unless stated otherwise, the ISA that the .s are written in is RISC-V.
+Unless stated otherwise, the ISA that the .s use is RISC-V.